mdn/content/files/en-us/learn/server-side/first_steps/introduction/index.md

 The diagram below shows a simple architecture for a _dynamic website_.
 As in the previous diagram, browsers send HTTP requests to the server, then the server processes the requests and returns appropriate HTTP responses.

-Requests for _static_ resources are handled in the same way as for static sites (static resources are any files that don't change —typically: CSS, JavaScript, Images, pre-created PDF files, etc.).
+Requests for _static_ resources are handled in the same way as for static sites (static resources are any files that don't change — typically: CSS, JavaScript, Images, pre-created PDF files, etc.).

 ![A simplified diagram of a web server that uses server-side programming to get information from a database and construct HTML from templates.
 This is the same diagram as is in the Client-Server overview.](web_application_with_html_and_steps.png)